nicksamuel/SEO-bookmarklets/README.md

 **Did you create all of these yourself?**

-No, mos of them were created by other people around the web.
-I'd love to cite every unique source of each Bookmarklet but it's not really practical.
+No, most of them were created by other people around the web.
+I've tried to cite the source where I first found the example, however this isn't to say they are the original author.

 A good majority are based on the same piece of JavaScript code which basically appends the current URL in the browser tab as a parameter onto a pre-defined URL.

-I don't think any individual can take credit for that :-P
+So like a lot of things relating to code, the concept of "ownership" is kind of useless/irrelevant.

 **Can you share this common snippet?**